Tornamic/CoopAndreas/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/@CoopAndreas)
 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/coopandreas)
 [![VK](https://img.shields.io/badge/VK-0077FF?style=for-the-badge&logo=vk&logoColor=white)](https://vk.com/coopandreas)
+## Disclaimer
+This mod is an unofficial modification for **Grand Theft Auto: San Andreas** and requires a legitimate copy of the game to function.
+No original game files or assets from Rockstar Games are included in this repository, and all content provided is independently developed.
+The project is not affiliated with Rockstar Games or Take-Two Interactive.
+All rights to the original game, its assets, and intellectual property belong to Rockstar Games and Take-Two Interactive.
+This mod is created solely for educational and non-commercial purposes.
+Users must comply with the terms of service and license agreements of Rockstar Games.

 ## Building

 1. Verify that you have the C++ and C# packages installed in Visual Studio 2022.